Chase (video game)

 Chase is a turn-based computer game in which players are tasked with escaping from robots programmed to pursue and kill them.
 The player attempts to destroy the robots by moving in such a way that the robots collide with each other or other obstacles.
 The basic concept has been part of games stretching into the 1970s, and is among the earliest of the "standards" for microcomputer platforms.
-Many variations exist, the most notable being the home computer-based Escape! and Zombies, Daleks on MacOS and robots on Unix.
+Many variations exist, the most notable being the home computer-based Escape! and Zombies, Daleks on Mac OS and robots on Unix.

 The original author of the game remains unknown, but it is highly likely it started on the DTSS system at Dartmouth College in the early 1970s.
 The first public versions appeared in Creative Computing magazine in early 1976 and a variety of modified versions appeared over the next few years.
 Daleks and robots both appeared in 1984, leading to another wave of similar versions.
 New ports continue to appear to this day.